-The symptoms that primarily attract officers to the boats, and the procedures that follow are very similar to DUI cases.
-Such symptoms include:
+The behaviors or situations that primarily attract officers to the boats, and the procedures that follow are very similar to DUI cases.
+They include:

 * Right-of-way violations

 * Equipment violations (life preservers or navigation lights)

 * Erratic driving of the watercraft

 The procedures the officers will conduct include preliminary questioning, field sobriety tests, and chemical testing (breath or blood).

 The consequences and defenses for a BUI are much like those of a DUI, however they are not identical.
 In short, fines, a jail sentence and probation will ensue.
 (Refer to California Harbors and Navigation Code section 655) Also, a lesser offense with lighter punishments is a possibility for plea bargaining.